atif-dev/productPreview_CardComponent/README.md

 ### The challenge

-- Build out order summary card component and get it looking as close to the design as possible
+- Build out Product Preview Card Component and get it looking as close to the design as possible
 - Users should be able to view the optimal layout depending on their device's screen size.
 - Users should be able to see hover and focus states for interactive elements.